peteheaney/anylink/README.md

 # AnyLink

-AnyLink is an ExpressionEngine fieldtype which allows the user to create a link using one of three methods:
+AnyLink is an ExpressionEngine fieldtype that allows the user to create a link using one of three methods:

 1. Select one of the site's Pages
 2. Manually enter a URL